Andijan Region

-The traditional etymology connects the name with the Turk, ethnonym Gandhi (Gandhi Turks), known from pre-Islamic period.
+The traditional etymology connects the name with the Turkic ethnonym Gandhi (Gandhi Turks), known from pre-Islamic period.

 Andijan Region is divided into 14 administrative districts.
 The capital is the city of Andijan.

 The climate is a typically continental climate with extreme differences between winter and summer temperatures.

 Natural resources include deposits of petroleum, natural gas, ozokerite and limestone.
 As with other regions of Uzbekistan, it is famous for its very sweet melons and watermelons, but cultivation of crops can be accomplished exclusively on irrigated lands.
 Main agriculture includes cotton, cereal, viticulture, cattle raising and vegetable gardening.

 Industry includes metal processing, chemical industry, light industry, food processing.
 The first automobile assembly plant in Central Asia was opened in Asaka in Andijan Region by the Uzbek-Korean joint venture, UzDaewoo, which produces Nexia and Tico cars and the Damas minibus.

 Administrative divisions

 The Andijan Region consists of 14 districts (listed below) and two district-level cities: Andijan and Xonobod.

 There are 11 cities (Andijan, Xonobod, Jalaquduq, Poytugʻ, Qoʻrgʻontepa, Qorasuv, Asaka, Marhamat, Shahrixon, Paxtaobod, Xoʻjaobod) and 79 urban-type settlements in the Andijan Region.